wyguo/ThreeDRNAseq/vignettes/user_manuals/Run_3DRNAseq_App.md

 Install dependency packages
 ---------------------------

-It is recommended to run the 3D RNA-seq App using RStudio with R version 3.5.0.
-It tabes about 10 min to install if all packages are missing from your PC.
+It is recommended to run the 3D RNA-seq App using RStudio with R version &gt; 3.5.0.
+It takes about 10 min to install if all packages are missing from your PC.

 ``` r
 #######################################################################################################